Play streets

 In order to get residents to act, you need to make things easy for them, making your application process simple, accessible, searchable and easy to use.
 Ensure you link to the Playing Out website so residents can access our free materials and support.

-Providing road closure kit, offering direct support and promoting your policy will help establish street play in an area, but steps (a) and (b) are essential.
+Providing road closure kit, offering direct support and promoting your policy will also really help establish street play in an area.

 I work in a District Council and Highways are at a County Level

-Several two-tier councils have implemented Playing Out, including West and East Sussex, Cambridgeshire and Northamptonshire.
+Several two-tier councils have implemented Playing Out, including Adur and Worthing – West Sussex and St Albans – Hertfordshire.

 Good communication with the county Highways team is required, and in districts where playing out has been implemented by a district authority the administrative work has been carried out within the district council, with the county teams as statutory consultees.